 Serguei Netessine is The Timken Chaired Professor of Global Technology and Innovation at INSEAD and the Research Director of the INSEAD-Wharton alliance.
 Prior to joining INSEAD in 2010, he has been a faculty member at the Wharton School, University of Pennsylvania.
 He lived and worked in Russia, USA, France and now in Singapore.

 Prof. Netessine received BS/MS degrees in Computer Science and Electrical Engineering from Moscow Institute of Electronic Technology and, after working for Motorola and Lucent Technologies, he also received MS/Ph.D. degrees in Operations Management from the University of Rochester.
-His current research focuses on business model innovation and operational excellence and he worked on these topics with numerous government and Fortune-500 organizations including Federal Aviation Administration (USA), Lockheed Martin, Procter & Gamble, McDonald’s, Rolls Royce, Comcast, Expedia, ABB and US Air Force.
+His current research focuses on business model innovation and operational excellence and he worked on these topics with numerous government and Fortune-500 organizations including Federal Aviation Administration (USA), Government of Singapore, Lockheed Martin, Procter & Gamble, McDonald’s, Rolls Royce, Comcast, Expedia, ABB and US Air Force.
 He serves on advisory boards of multiple startup companies and he is an active angel investor.
 Prof. Netessine also regularly participates in industry and government-organized forums on Innovation and Entrepreneurship, including World Economic Forum in Davos and World Knowledge Forum in Seoul.
+He is a member of the "Future of the Economy" committee for Singapore Government.

 His latest book "The Risk-Driven Business Model: Four Questions that will Define Your Company" was published by Harvard Business Press in 2014.
 It received 2015 Axiom Business book award for "Business Theory".